w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 process that can be carried out repeatedly and in parallel for each parachain connected to the Relay Chain.
 The protocol allows the network to be efficiently sharded among parachains while maintaining strong security guarantees.
-The Availability and Validity (AnV) Protocol describes the Parachain Protocol from another perspective (i.e. availability and validity; more about this later on).
+The Availability and Validity (AnV) Protocol describes the Parachain Protocol from the perspective of availability and validity. on).

 ## Main Actors